2021-DEV1-092/development-books-kata/README.md

 ]
 ````

-The "count" object is optional.
+The "count" variable is optional.
 Count expresses the total count/amount of the given book.
 If no count is given, 1 item of the book will be assumed.
 Multiple combinations of the same book (with or without count) are accepted and will be added up in the final calculation.
 The output is a response with details of the total price of the books - for example: